Alchemy4587/Wiki-Match-Frontend/README.md

 ## Features

-1. **User Authenticatio** Secure User Login by MediaWiki OAuth with redirections of accounts if neccesary
+1. **Landing Page**
-2. **Select Language of proficiency** An auto search will help users to complete their language of proficiency.
+i. **User Authentication** Secure User Login by MediaWiki OAuth with redirections of accounts if neccesary on the landing page ii. **Select Language of proficiency** An auto search will help users to complete their language of proficiency.

-3. **Audio-Wikidata Matching** Users can match audio files to Wikidata by clicking on a checkbox, with the ability to skip when uncertain on which wikidata corresponds to the audio pronounciation.
+2. **Audio-Wikidata Matching page** Users can match audio files to Wikidata by clicking on a checkbox, with the ability to skip when uncertain on which wikidata corresponds to the audio pronounciation.
-4. **Gratitude** After completing a set of matches, users are shown a Gratitude Page that thanks them for their contributions, highlighting the positive impact of their work on the Wikimedia community.
+3. **Gratitude** After completing a set of matches, users are shown a Gratitude Page that thanks them for their contributions, highlighting the positive impact of their work on the Wikimedia community.

 ## Technologies